Ajfriel86/ReelOfFortune/README.md

 1. Landing page

-   - Upon visiting the site the initial page will display the game rules as well as a button "Let's Play."
+   - Upon visiting the site, the initial page will display the game rules as well as a button "Let's Play."
 There is also a navigation bar, for the home page, game page, and contact page

     ![landing page](./read_me_images/home_page.png)
     ![mobile landing page](./read_me_images/mobile_home_page.png)